nyeogmi/moogle/README.md

 - `SetToOne`: maps `BTreeSet<T>` to `Optional<T>`
 - `SetToSet`: maps `BTreeSet<T>` to `BTreeSet<T>`

-The bimap is based on `BTreeMap`, meaning it preserves `Ord` of elements.
+The bimap is based on `BTreeMap`, meaning it preserves `Ord` of elements and is deterministic.
 Elements are required to be `PartialEq`, `Ord` and `Copy`.
 (Some examples of types satisfying these requirements are numeric IDs and UUIDs.)

 Each specialization can be viewed in a forwards direction (using the `.fwd()` accessor) and a backwards direction (using the `.bwd()` accessor) -- for instance, `OneToSet<usize, char>` corresponds roughly to a `BTreeMap<usize, BTreeSet<char>>` and a `BTreeMap<char, usize>` that are always kept in sync.